 Keep in mind that even though there are some commonalities between workplaces in America, what's expected of you will vary depending on where you're working and for whom.

-For example, an internship at a hip tech startup will differ from an internship at a financial firm in expected attire, hours, behavior, and more.
-Similarly, an internship in California will likely be more relaxed than one in workaholic Washington D.C.
+For example, an internship at a hip tech startup will differ from an internship at a financial firm, in terms of expected attire, hours, behavior, and more.
+Similarly, an internship in one part of the country might be more relaxed than in another part of the country.

 Enjoy the Ride